jimtonez/rhel-golden-image/README.md

      - { role: RedHatOfficial.rhel9_cis }
      - { role: ansible-role-<application> }
 ```

-This project's workflow will only apply the RHEL 9 CIS role as part of the packer ansible provisioner.
+This project's workflow will apply the RHEL 9 CIS role as part of the packer ansible provisioner.
+Applying additional roles is optional for this demo.
 For recommendations on defining baseline configurations, refer to the following knowledge base article.

 ## Parameters
 Key | Description | Required | Default